More things I've learned about freelancing

 Back in 2014, I shared some of the things I wish I’d known when I first started freelancing.
 After going freelance for the second time in that year and slipping back into some unhealthy habits, I started re-evaluating my approach and exploring the disconnect between what I know in theory to be effective, and the reality of what my life sometimes looked like in practice.
 (As Brené Brown says: “a surefooted and confident mapmaker does not a swift traveller make.”).

-While some contracts have been more demanding than others, each has brought with it new lessons that have helped me recalibrate what a fulfilling and enjoyable creative career (and life) can look like for me.
+While some contracts have been more demanding than others, each has brought with it new lessons that have helped me recalibrate what a fulfilling and enjoyable creative career (and life) looks like for me.

 Here are some more things I’ve learned about freelancing.
 I’m writing these down as reminders for myself as much as anyone!